 - Thi Lo Su Falls (Namtok Teelorsu, Thilawsu, Umphang Thee Lor Sue) - Tak province, West.
 One of the largest falls in Thailand, some 200 - 250 m tall and approximately 400 m wide, spread in the jungle.

 Other natural landmarks

 - Fields of Siam tulips of Pa Hin Ngam - Chayaphum province, Northeast.
 Extensive meadows of Siam Tulips (Curcuma alismatifolia Gagnep.) on limestone plateaus in Pa Hin Ngam National Park.
 Pink flowers cover the land in April.

 - Naga fireballs of Mekong - Nong Khai, north-east of Thailand and Vientiane Province, Laos.
 Unique phenomenon - glowing reddish balls rising from the water of Mekong River and going upwards in the air.
 Local people even organise festivity at late nights of October to observe this weird sight.
-Sometimes there are seen thousands of such balls per night.
+Sometimes there are seen thousands of such balls over one night.
 It is possible that this is combustion of gases emanating from the sediments of river.

 - Pong Duad (Pong Duaed, Tha Pai) - Chiang Mai, North.
 Hot springs and up to 2 m high geyser located in dense forest.